CassandraSehic/CassandraSehic/_posts/2024-01-06-ai-in-fencing.md

 In addition to skepticism about data and potential biases, another significant hurdle in integrating AI into fencing is the resistance from the referees themselves.
 The introduction of AI referees could be seen as a direct threat to their livelihoods.
 For many, refereeing is not just a role but a career that they have cultivated over years, if not decades.
 The prospect of being replaced by an AI system could lead to substantial pushback from this community.

 ### The Power Dynamics in Fencing
-Moreover, it's important to recognize the complex power dynamics at play within the fencing community.
+It's important to recognize the complex power dynamics at play within the fencing community.
 Frequently, individuals in positions of authority, capable of influencing the adoption of AI in sports, are also those who might benefit from or even intentionally contribute to the sport's inconsistencies.
 This conflict of interest could be a significant barrier to the implementation of AI refereeing.

 ### Navigating the Transition to AI
 Addressing these concerns will require a thoughtful and inclusive approach.
 It's crucial to engage with referees and other stakeholders in the fencing community to explore how AI can complement, rather than replace, human referees.
 Perhaps AI could be used as a tool for training and assisting referees, rather than as a complete substitute.
 This approach could help preserve jobs while still improving the fairness and consistency of refereeing.